Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Other grassy fields

 As well as true meadows, in which the grass grows tall, there lots of flowers in May in shorter grassy fields - pasture or other lowland grassland.
-These too can be dominated by buttercups, but in this case by the shorter bulbous and creeping buttercups.
-The bulbous buttercup, which has turned down sepals under its flowers, is usually the first to appear, in late April, and prefers drier grassland.
-Both species can form intense carpets, particularly in fields grazed by horses.
+These too can be dominated by buttercups - sometimes meadow buttercups, but more often by the shorter bulbous and creeping buttercups.
+Bulbous buttercup, which has turned down sepals under its flowers, is usually the first to appear, in late April, and prefers drier grassland.
+But both species are common in May, forming intense carpets, particularly in fields grazed by horses.

 Dandelions can also still cover grassy fields early in the month, but they are going over rapidly.
 Briefly their famous white seedheads can make a good display but they tend to be all gone by the end of the second week.

 This is worth noting, because later in May you can see dandelion-like flowers which lead many casual observers to conclude that dandelions flower all summer.
 In fact, these are hawkbits, hawksbeards and hawkweeds - a confusing group of plants which are described on the May wayside flowers page.
-One that can occasionally make a good display in grassy fields late in May, as well as on mown suburban verges, is catsear.
+One that can occasionally make a good display in grassy fields late in May, as well as on mown suburban verges or village greens, is catsear.

 In the first three weeks of May bugle can flower in attractive clumps in damper fields, and some small drifts of cuckoo flower linger on in the same habitat well after they have disappeared from path and road waysides.
-Some midfield patches of greater stitchwort (usually spread from field margins) may also be seen first half, and you may just see some surviving ground ivy.
+Some midfield patches of greater stitchwort (usually spread from field margins) may also be seen in the first half of the month, and you may just see some surviving ground ivy.

-As the month goes on you also see ribwort plantain appearing, and you may occasionally see yellow rattle, as well as black medick (another mat-former, which despite its name has a yellow flower).
+As the month goes on you also see ribwort plantain appearing, and you may occasionally see yellow rattle or black medick (another mat-former, which despite its name has a yellow flower).
+Later in the month you might come across patches of crosswort or birdsfoot trefoil.
 An extremely diminutive grassland flower, which could at first glance be mistaken for the eyebright you see on downland in the summer, is thyme-leaved speedwell.

 In addition May is a fabulous month for daisies.
 Though these are more seen in parks, where they can form intense carpets if the grass is left uncut, they also appear in short grass elsewhere, for example on paths and in fields grazed by horses.